plan-d-io/P1-dongle/README.md

 8. Return to `Poortbeheer`.
 You should now see a toggle that allows you to open or close the P1-port.
 Click the toggle, and change the status to `Open`.
 9. Wait until the text changes from `Poort openen...` to `Poort open`.
 This may take some time.

-Once the P1-port has been opened, which can take up to a day or more, the P1-cookie can be connected.
+Once the P1-port has been opened, which can take up to a day or more, the P1-dongle can be connected.

-### 2. Attaching the P1-cookie to the P1-port
+### 2. Attaching the P1-dongle to the P1-port
 >The following assumes you are using the recommended hardware

-Insert the black end of the RJ-12 to DuPont adapter cable into the cookie, **ensuring the blue cable is at the right side of the cookie** when viewed from above.
+Insert the black end of the RJ-12 to DuPont adapter cable into the dongle, **ensuring the blue cable is at the right side of the dongle** when viewed from above.

 ![p1cookie5.png](https://docs.cofybox.io/p1cookie5.png)
-*Incorrectly connecting the cable does not damage the cookie, but prevents it from functioning correctly.
+*Incorrectly connecting the cable does not damage the dongle, but prevents it from functioning correctly.
-The USB-C port of the cookie is only used for debugging. **Never plug in this USB port while the cookie is connected to the digital meter!***
+The USB-C port of the dongle is only used for debugging. **Never plug in this USB port while the dongle is connected to the digital meter!***

 >The following assumes you have a Fluvius (Flemish) digital meter Open the yellow cover in the lower left corner of the digital meter.
 Plug the other end of the cable into the P1 port on the **right**.

 ![gebruikerspoorten-digitale-meter.jpg](https://docs.cofybox.io/gebruikerspoorten-digitale-meter.jpg)

-*The left port is the S1 port and is not used by the cookie.*
+*The left port is the S1 port and is not used by the dongle.*

-The cookie is now connected to the meter and is starting up.
+The dongle is now connected to the meter and is starting up.
 The LED should go from red to green.

-### 3. Connecting the cookie to your wifi
+### 3. Connecting the dongle to your wifi
-The cookie must now be connected to your home wifi.
+The dongle must now be connected to your home wifi.
 Use a smartphone, tablet or laptop and scan for wifi networks.
 You should see a network named `COFY`, followed by a bunch of letters and number, e.g. `COFY33DC`.
 Connect to this network.
 *You might receive an error that this network has no internect connectivity, make sure your device still connects to this network.*

 After connecting, a webpage should open automatically.
 If this is not the case, open a browser and surf to `http://192.168.4.1`.
-This webpage allows you to view the real-time data from your Fluvius digital meter, as well as configure the settings of the cookie.
+This webpage allows you to view the real-time data from your Fluvius digital meter, as well as configure the settings of the dongle.

 ![p1cookie1.png](https://docs.cofybox.io/p1cookie1.png)